How to Implement Wi-Fi Remote Logging with Zephyr RTOS and MQTT over TLS

 Create a New Zephyr Application

-- Navigate to your Zephyr workspace:
+- Navigate to your Zephyr samples directory:

 -